• Latest

 “My family and I now head down a path filled with moments of joy and increasing difficulties,” he said.
 “I am grateful beyond expression for their love and support, in these coming days as in all the days of my life.
 Despite this diagnosis, I remain a very fortunate man.”

 The former lawmaker represented Arizona in the Senate from 1995 to 2013.
-He’s rose through the ranks to become minority whip during his final years in office.
+He rose through the ranks to become minority whip during his final years in office.

 Former Arizona Gov. Doug Ducey (R) appointed Kyl to fill the seat vacated by the late Sen. John McCain (R-Ariz.) in fall 2018.

-Should Jon Kyl continue engaging in public life despite his dementia diagnosis?
+Is it appropriate for Jon Kyl to step away from public life following his dementia diagnosis?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.